Orajo/sms-zilla/README.md

 $smsSender = new SmsZilla\SmsSender(new SmsZilla\Adapter\MockAdapter());

 // default validator supports Polish numbers (PL) without country code
-// others must be given with + and country code
+// others must be given with + (plus) sign and country code
 // adding one recipient
 $smsSender->setRecipient('605123456');
 // adding more recipients (with and without country code)